AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

 - (UIImage *)complete;
         ``` |

-        The following table describes the callback events related to doodling.
+        The following table describes the callback events that are related to doodling.

         |Callback event|Sample code|
         |--------------|-----------|